karray/karray.github.io/_posts/2022-07-12-bringing-python-to-the-web.md

 Have you ever wanted to share your cool Python app with the world without deploying an entire Django server or developing a mobile app just for a small project?

 Good news, you don’t have to!
 All you need is to add a single JavaScript library to your HTML page and this will work even on mobile devices mixing JS with Python and take advantage of both worlds for your webpage.

 <!--more-->

-Wasm could potentially have a huge impact on the future of front-end development by extending the JS stack with numerous libraries and opening new possibilities for developers programming in languages other than JS.
-For example, there are already projext using it under the hood, s

 {% capture example1 %}
 {% include posts/2022-07-12-bringing-python-to-the-web/simple_example.html %}